-African Jungle is a huge collection of unique ambiences recorded in Central Africa’s Congo Basin rainforests.
+African Jungle is a huge collection of unique ambiences recorded in Central Africa’s Congo Basin rainforests, in Gabon and the Republic of the Congo.
 To my knowledge, these are the first surround field recordings made in this area.
 Last year I spent a whole month off the grid, listening to and recording a variety of habitats at all times of day and night, at the height of the rainy season when birds are most vocal.
 It took me many days of travel to get to these places, from using trains, boats, cars and planes to hiking on foot in the jungle.

 The library covers the following locations: